-The Effect of 1:1 Cognitive Behavioral Therapy (CBT) on Adult Patients with Diagnosis of Depression
+The Effect of 1:1 Cognitive Behavioral Therapy on Adult Patients with Diagnosis of Depression

 The burden of depression has continually increased in the United States and across the globe, despite improvements in access to care.
 Pharmacotherapy remains the mainstay treatment approach to depression, but evidence shows that combining it with psychotherapy has additional benefits (Cuijpers et al., 2020).
 Nevertheless, access to psychotherapeutic techniques such as CBT remains challenging, which contributes to missed opportunities in ensuring optimal treatment.
 The practice problem addressed by the DNP project entails the offer of alternative methods to addressing depression in lieu of medications at the practice site.
 The ability to offer patients alternatives to medications could impact individuals financially and decrease the risk of side effects of medications.
 Consequently, the gap in practice is the lack of a nurse-led CBT program for patients with depression within the facility.
 Nonadherence or inconsistent adherence to clinical practice guideline recommendations for psychological depression management contributes significantly to suboptimal patient outcomes (Moitra et al., 2022).
-Consequently, the project aims at implementing a 1:1 CBT program for individuals diagnosed with depression.
+Consequently, the project aims at implement a 1:1 CBT program for individuals diagnosed with depression.
 The manuscript will discuss the significance of the problem, its prevalence and impact at the practicum site, the aims and objectives of the DNP project, the methodology to implement the intervention, and the barriers, facilitators, and ethical considerations in implementing the project.

 Problem

 Depression remains among the most prevalent mental health disorders across the globe.
-According to the World Health Organization (WHO, 2023), about 280 million people or 3.8% of the global population has depression.
+According to the World Health Organization (World Health Organization [WHO],, 2023), about 280 million people or 3.8% of the global population have depression.
 However, the prevalence and incidence rates vary across regions.
 Liu et al. (2020) investigated the incidence rates across 194 countries between 1990 and 2017.
 The study revealed a significant increase in age-standardized incidence rates in countries with a high sociodemographic index (SDI), implying that the rates have increased significantly in developed countries.
 The global cost of depression is estimated to be around $1 trillion, with forecasts suggesting that it could increase to $16 trillion by 2030 (Chodavadia et al., 2023).
 Depression has an adverse effect on nurses, quality of care, and healthcare equity.
-According to Garcia et al. (2022), depression is associated with poor management, and high risk of complications from chronic medical illnesses, and increased all-cause mortality.
+According to Garcia et al. (2022), depression is associated with poor management and high risk of complications from chronic medical illnesses, and increased all-cause mortality.
 For instance, the disorder contributes a significant proportion of the 700,000 suicides that occur globally every year (WHO, 2023).
 However, less than 25% of the global population diagnosed with depression receive adequate care, indicating its impact on the quality of care.